-Hospitals and other healthcare facilities have a crucial role to play in preparing for emergency situations and responding to a wide range of events that could severely affect the community.
-This includes both natural and man-made disasters, pandemics, terrorist attacks and other catastrophic incidents.
+Hospitals and healthcare facilities have a critical role to play in preparedness and response efforts or a range of emergency situations.
+This an include natural and man-made disasters, terrorist attacks and pandemic outbreaks.

 The availability of healthcare is critical if such an event should take place, with the surge in demand during a health emergency well above what is usually demanded of a hospital or healthcare organization, even on a busy day.